 6. For the Girls: Say Yes to the Dress

-Before the session, lay out everyone’s outfits and snap a quick phone photo:
+Lay out all your outfits together and snap a quick phone pic:

 Family of five at Coronado Beach wearing coordinated muted beige, pink, and tan outfits, perfectly styled for their photoshoot.